OpenDRR/model-factory/docs/nhsl.md

 ## Risk Dynamics (not used)
 - ### Notes
-    - Draft indicators were generated but not released, and are not intended for the public.
+    - Draft indicators were generated but not released for use.
     - Risk Dynamics contains population growth, land use change indicators for 1975, 1990, 2000, and 2015 for all of Canada over a 250m population grid.

 ### Source / Output tables (views)